YOU MIGHT BE INTERESTED TO KNOW

 Jaymz is my partner and co-parent on this journey.
 He's a software engineer who is generous enough to coach me through some of the more confusing technical aspects of blogging.
-We've been connected all our lives in some ways, but we've been friends since high school, together for five and a half years, and married for four.
+We've been connected all our lives in some ways, but we've been friends since high school, together since 2006, and married since 2008.
 He's still my best friend in the world.

 Daniel has Sensory Processing Disorder (SPD), a neurological condition that affects the way his brain interprets sensory input.
 I write about sensory processing some, since it affects so many aspects of our family life.
 I wrote our story of Daniel's early diagnosis and intervention (at just seven months old), which is published in the book Sensational Journeys: 48 Stories of Sensory Processing Disorder by Hartley Steiner.

-Jaymz and I practice many aspects of natural (and secure attachment focused) parenting, including unmedicated, low-intervention birth, breastfeeding, babywearing, cloth diapering, elimination communication, gentle discipline, and ecologically-conscious living.
+Jaymz and I practice many aspects of natural (and secure attachment focused) parenting, including gentle, physiological birth, full-term breastfeeding, babywearing, cloth diapering, elimination communication, gentle discipline, and ecologically-conscious living.
 I follow my instincts and intuition as much as I can, and it has led me down this path and to this parenting style.
 I completely respect that this is not the best fit for all families, and I have no expectations that you should make the same choices I do.

 I have an Etsy shop, Anktangle Creations, which features handmade items for home and family.
 It's a fun way for me to be creative without keeping everything I make.
 I hope you'll stop by my shop and take a look around!

 I also have the honor of attending births as a Labor Doula, primarily through providing backup to my doula partner, Crystalyn Reed.
 I love being witness to the power, magic, and mostly the divine that is present in birth.